Arafath1019/Large-Language-Model-LLM/LLM Engineering Master AI, Large Language Models & Agents/README.md

 - Week 6: Fine-tuning a Frontier Model
 - Week 7: Fine-tuning an Open-Source Model
 - Week 8: The Final - mastering LLM engineering

+### Buildimg LLM Applications

+- Chatbots
+- RAG
+- Agentic AI Projects

+### Settings up LLM Development Environment Tools and Best Practices

+Will understand Frontier Models and their APIs and will have coded own solutions

+- Day 1: First LLM Solutions from scratch
+- Day 2: Best positioning for success in 8 weeks
+- Day 3: State of the art-comparing Frontier models
+- Day 4: Transformers
+- Day 5: A powerful solution in a matter of minutes

+Creating a full powered Data Science Environment:

+- Step 1: Clone the repo
+- Step 2: Follow the README: Recommended: Create an Anaconda environment, Alternative: Use Python virtual environment and pip
+- Step 3: Create an OpenAI key
+- Step 4: Create the .env file
+- Step 5: Activate environment and run Jupyter Lab